jliu678/Hugobox_cv/content/post/11f.Velocity_dynamic_model_posthoc_velocity-graph/index.md

 ---
 title: 🧬 Dynamic RNA velocity model-- (3) post hoc velocity graph
-summary: In this third blog on effectively applying the dynamic model of RNA velocity, we look into post hoc cosine similarity and the exponential kernel that shape the RNA velocity graph and embedding.
+summary: In this third blog on effectively applying the dynamic model of RNA velocity, we look into post hoc computed cosine similarity and the exponential kernel that shape the RNA velocity graph and embedding.
 This begins our deep dive into scVelo’s post hoc computations that determine visualization and interpretation.
 date: 2025-05-28
 authors:
   - admin